You Don't Need Kubernetes for GenAI ...Until You Do

 Let me save you some time: if you're building a chatbot prototype or adding a summarization feature to your app, you don't need Kubernetes.
 Call the OpenAI API.
 Use Bedrock.
 Ship it and move on.

 Seriously.
-Kubernetes is a complex piece of software, and complexity has costs—hiring, operational overhead, debugging at 2am.
+Kubernetes is complex software, and complexity has costs - hiring, operational overhead, debugging at 2am.
 If an API call solves your problem, take the win.

 But here's what I've watched happen, over and over: a team starts with a simple integration.
 One model, one prompt, a serverless function to glue it together.
 It works.
 Then come the requirements.

-"The workflow we're building can't be a single prompt anymore.
+"The workflow can't be a single prompt anymore.
 It needs branching, tool calls, human approvals, and retries."

 Suddenly you're not calling an API anymore.
 You're building a system.
 And systems need a platform.

 This is the moment where Kubernetes stops being overkill and starts being the obvious choice.
-Not because it's trendy, and not because it's what big companies use—but because GenAI workloads have specific properties that K8s handles remarkably well, if you know where to look.
+Not because it's trendy - but because GenAI workloads have specific properties that K8s handles remarkably well, if you know where to look.

 Kubernetes for GenAI - The inflection point diagram